Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Experimental setup

-\section{Experimental Setup}
+\section{Experimental setup}

-\paragraph{Data source and foundation model} We evaluated our dictionary learning approach on two large-scale masked autoencoders trained on cellular microscopy Cell Painting image data using $256$x$256$x$6$ pixel crops as input and a patch size of $8$, following the same procedures as those described in \citet{kraus2024masked}.
-These models were trained on data from multiple cell types that were perturbed with both CRISPR gene-knockouts and small molecule perturbations.
-Both models used the architecture hyperparameters from \citet{kraus2024masked}, with the smaller of the two using the ViT-L/8 configuration, while the larger model used the ViT-G/8 configuration.
+\paragraph{Data source and foundation model} We evaluated our DL approach on two large-scale masked autoencoders trained on cellular microscopy Cell Painting image data using ${256}\times{256}\times{6}$ pixel crops as input and a patch size of $8\times8$, following the same procedures as described in \citet{kraus2024masked,kenyon-dean2025vitally}.
+These models were trained on data from multiple cell types that were perturbed with CRISPR gene knockout perturbations.
+Both models used the architecture hyperparameters from \citet{kraus2024masked,kenyon-dean2025vitally}, with the smaller of the two using the ViT-L/8 configuration, while the larger model used the ViT-G/8 configuration.
 We refer to these models as \textit{MAE-L} and \textit{MAE-G}, respectively.
 We obtain a single token per input crop by aggregating all patch tokens (excluding the class token).
 For both the residual stream and the attention output (after the out-projection), the dimension $d$ of the tokens (representations) are $1024$ and $1664$ for MAE-L and MAE-G, respectively.
-All the visualizations used Cell Painting microscopy images from the public RxRx1 \citep{rxrx1} and RxRx3 \citep{fay2023rxrx3} datasets.
+All the visualizations used Cell Painting microscopy images from the RxRx1 \citep{rxrx1} and RxRx3 \citep{fay2023rxrx3} datasets.

-We extract the tokens from layer 16 (\textit{MAE-L}) and layer 33 (\textit{MAE-G}), respectively.
-The motivation for using intermediate instead of final layers is that these tokens are more-likely to capture abstract high level concepts that are \textit{internally used} by the model to solve the SSL task \citep{alkin2024mim}.
-We selected this layer by finding the layer which maximized linear probing performance on the functional group tasked (described below) from the original embeddings.
+We extract the tokens from layers 16 (\textit{MAE-L}) and 33 (\textit{MAE-G}), respectively.
+The motivation for using intermediate instead of final layers is that these tokens are more likely to capture abstract high level concepts that are used by the model \textit{internally} to solve the self-supervised learning task \citep{alkin2024mim}.
+We selected this layer by finding the maximized linear probing performance on the functional group task from the original embeddings~(\S~\ref{sec:classification_tasks}).

-\paragraph{Preserving linear probing signals} To investigate whether the features found by sparse dictionary learning retain important information from the original representation, we define five different classification tasks, summarized in Table~\ref{tab:classtasks}.
-For each classification task, we use a separate (potentially overlapping) dataset and split it into train and test data to distinguish labels across:
+\paragraph{Preserving linear probing signals} To investigate whether the features found by sparse DL retain important information from the original representation, we define five different classification tasks (Table~\ref{tab:classtasks}).
+For each classification task, we use a separate (potentially overlapping) dataset and split it into train and test data to distinguish the labels across: